campenr/mothur-py/README.md

 # mothur_py

-Copyright (c) 2017, Richard Campen All rights reserved.
+Copyright &#169; 2017, Richard Campen.
+All rights reserved.

 See LICENSE.txt for full license conditions.